 - Include standard questions and representations relating to MSA concerns in requests for proposal from prospective suppliers;

-- Continue to educate employees on MSA requirements; and
+- Continue to educate employees on MSA requirements by providing training for the relevant employees; and

 - Communicate with suppliers and employees to ensure they understand our obligations and expectations.